ADVERTISEMENT

 The digital piano generates sound internally while simultaneously transmitting key and pedal movements as digital MIDI information.
 The most common and secure way to accomplish this is by using the USB interface built into almost every modern instrument.
 The USB connection transmits playing data to the computer, where music software programs like DAWs and software instruments process the data.

 A piano VST can also improve the sound of an older or used digital piano.
-Find out what you need to know if you want to use your digital piano as a master keyboard.
+Find out what you need to know if you want to use your digital piano as a MIDI controller.

 Connecting a Digital Piano to a Computer